 Wrath Wines, Current Releases and Impressions

 It's 1:00 on a brilliant Monday afternoon in late October.
 Harvest is still in full swing in the Santa Lucia Highlands.
-Sabrine Rodems is waiting in the tasting room, wearing galoshes and a nervous smile.
+Sabrine Rodems is waiting in the tasting room wearing galoshes and a nervous smile.
 My timing for a visit is less than perfect.
-There are twelve wines lines up on the tasting table and she's got a million more important things to do in the winery.
+There are twelve wines lined up on the tasting table and she's got a million more important things to do in the winery.
 But you wouldn't know that this afternoon.
 These wines are her craft.
 She's proud of them.
-And as I'm about to find out, she has every reason to be.
+And, as I'm about to find out, she has every reason to be.

 Wrath is one of the few wineries with a formal tasting room in this region.
-Roomy and open, large wrap around windows look out onto an irrigation pond lined with tall reeds and an occasional heron.
-Sabrine has been the winemaker here since before the winery the takeover and rebranding by the Thomas family in 2007, so she knows the vineyards well.
-She has a barely contained energy that is either the result of endless pots of harvest time coffee, or an enthusiasm that could only come from loving a job that requires endless strings of all-nighters two months out of the year.
+Roomy and open, large wrap-around windows look out onto an irrigation pond lined with tall reeds and the occasional heron.
+Sabrine has been the winemaker here since before the winery takeover and rebranding by the Thomas family in 2007, so she knows the vineyards well.
+She has a barely-contained energy that is either the result of endless pots of harvesttime coffee, or an enthusiasm that could only come from loving a job that requires endless strings of all-nighters two months out of the year.

-Thirty minutes for fourteen wines is a blistering pace - as indicated by the brevity of the following tasting notes.
-But there's a similarity to these wines - the Pinots in particular - that's worth lingering over.
-First, while stylistically not every one of these wines does not strike a chord with my personal preferences, they all hit their respective marks based on Sabrine's targets.
+Thirty minutes for fourteen wines is a blistering pace, as indicated by the brevity of the following tasting notes, but there's a similarity to these wines - the pinot noirs in particular - that's worth lingering over.
+First, while stylistically not every one of these wines strikes a chord with my personal preferences, they all hit their respective marks based on Sabrine's targets.
 The Ex Anima Sauvignon Blanc, for example, is decidedly New Zealand in style.
 Why extract New Zealand from Monterey county?
 For power and elegance, she says with an intent gaze and quick laugh.

-More than just getting what she wants from the grapes, there is a clarity and laser beam-like focus to the reds expressed in a linear thread of acidity and tannins.
-Despite a production of just 3200 cases, Wrath bottles around 20 different wines, 9 of which are clonal or vineyard designate Pinot Noirs - no surprise given the quality Pinots enjoy here.
+More than just getting what she wants from the grapes, there is a clarity and laser beam-like focus to the reds that's expressed in a linear thread of acidity and tannins.
+Despite a production of just 3200 cases, Wrath bottles around 20 different wines, 9 of which are clonal or vineyard-designate pinot noirs - no surprise given the quality the grape enjoy here.
 Sabrine is aggressively experimenting with whole cluster fermentation to highlight the light that shines in her reds.
 With almost catalog-like recall, she fastidiously recites cluster ratios for the wines we're tasting.
 That fastidiousness is reflected in these wines.
-Above all else, they are incredibly well executed.
+Above all else, they are incredibly well-executed.

-There is no need or presence of winemaking parlor tricks here, just faithfulness to the vineyard and winemaking values.
+There is no need or presence of winemaking parlor tricks here, just faithfulness to the vineyard and values.
 In summary, this line up easily represents the most transparent and well-defined illumination of reds in the region.
-Wine lovers looking to graduate to a new level of cool climate Pinot and Syrah appreciation take note (especially to the asterisked wines)- and keep on the lookout for this label.
+Wine lovers looking to graduate to a new level of cool climate pinot and syrah appreciation take note (especially to the asterisked wines) and keep on the lookout for this label.

 **** denotes favorite of the flight.